 July 20 has been an eventful date in National Hockey League history despite no games being played.
-A Hall of Fame goaltender finally lands in a spot where he can get a crack at the NHL.
-A two-time Stanley Cup winner retires.
-There was a historic hire among the scouting ranks and a very talented group of players were born.
+A Hall of Fame goaltender finally landed in a spot where he can get a crack at the NHL.
+A two-time Stanley Cup winner retired.
+There was a historic hire among the scouting ranks, and a very talented group of players were born.
+So, let’s begin our daily trip back in time to relive all the best memories this date has to offer.

 Bower finally made his NHL debut in 1953.
 He played in every minute of all 70 games for the Rangers during the 1953-54 season, going 29-31-10.
 He lost his starting job to Gump Worsley the following season and spent much of the next two seasons back in the AHL.